oracle-livelabs/oic/oic-gen3/core-competencies/agentic-ai/expense-automation/import-project-configure/import-project-configure.md

 ## Task 7: Configure the integrations and Activate

-***Read Expense Receipt***

 1. Edit **Read Expense Receipt** integration, go through all the actions of the integration flow and try to understand it.
 2. Go to *OCI Document Understanding* action, edit it, and modify the compartment name as per your OCI environment.
 3. Save the integration flow and activate it.

-***Approval Required***

-1. Edit **Approval Required** integration, Edit *OCI Generative AI* action and modify the *Region, Compartment, Model and Model ID* as per your OCI environment.
+4. Edit **Approval Required** integration, Edit *OCI Generative AI* action and modify the *Region, Compartment, Model and Model ID* as per your OCI environment.
-2. Add *Decision Service* action after *OCI Generative AI* action and call it as *ExecuteBusinessRule* and select the *Decision Service* which you have activated.
+5. Add *Decision Service* action after *OCI Generative AI* action and call it as *ExecuteBusinessRule* and select the *Decision Service* which you have activated.
     ![Decision Service](images/decision-service.png)
-3. Map the source and target elements as per the details given below.
+6. Map the source and target elements as per the details given below.
 If, required refer the screenshots.
     - Edit **Map ExecuteBusinessRule**
     - expand *Request Wrapper->Expense Data* from Target
     - expand *GetExpenseType Request-->Request Wrapper* from Source